occ2vec: A principal approach to representing occupations using natural language processing: Applications

 \section{Applications}

 In this section, we estimate the occupational degree of both some well-known characteristics (task measures and AI measures, respectively), and some novel characteristics (charisma and EQ, respectively).
-We show how our \textbf{occupation2vec} framework ranks occupations according to the characteristics and how our estimates correlate with various occupational statistics, e.g., educational requirements and wage.
-All occupational statistics are sourced from the U.S. Bureau of Labor Statistics.\footnote{ Table 1.7 Occupational projections, 2019–29, and worker characteristics, 2019, accessible \href{https://www.bls.gov/emp/tables.htm}{here}.} For the well-known characteristics, we also assess the similarity of our estimates to those already established in the literature.
+We show how the \OccToVecS framework ranks occupations according to the characteristics and how our estimates correlate with various occupational statistics, e.g., educational requirements and wage.
+All occupational statistics are sourced from the U.S. Bureau of Labor Statistics.
+For the well-known characteristics, we also assess the similarity of our estimates to those already established in the literature.